 CIS Pro and CIS Complete should be activated after installation for continued use of the product.
 You will get alerts to activate the license if it has not been done so.
+Refer to the following sections for explainations on:

 - Activating Your License;

 - Activating Your Guarantee Coverage;

 - Renewal of Your License.